 The work on PVA maize in Tanzania is recent and BNFB is the only project currently supporting research and dissemination of the research results on the crop.
 BNFB work resulted in the release of two PVA maize varieties in 2016, working in partnership with Meru Agro Company.
-The varieties were Meru VAH 517, with a beta-carotene level of 8 parts per million (ppm), and Meru VAH 519, with a beta-carotene level of 14 ppm1.
+The varieties were Meru VAH 517, with a beta-carotene level of 8 ppm, and Meru VAH 519, with a beta-carotene level of 14 ppm.
 More research is going on with various genotypes undergoing trials.
 For example, Tanseed International Ltd, which received three PVA maize genotypes from CIMMYT, is bulking the seed for field evaluation.
-Since it is barely one year after the varieties were released officially, there is no commercial production of PVA maize seed in Tanzania at the moment.
+Because it is barely one year since the varieties were officially released, there is no commercial production of PVA maize seed in Tanzania at the moment.